DataDog/documentation/content/en/continuous_integration/setup_pipelines/buildkite.md

 ## Setting custom tags

 Custom tags can be added to buildkite traces by using the `buildkite-agent meta-data set` command.
-Any meta-data tags with a key starting by `dd.` are added to the job and pipeline spans.
+Any meta-data tags with a key starting by `dd_tags.` are added to the job and pipeline spans.

 The YAML below illustrates a simple pipeline where the following custom tags are added to the resulting trace in Datadog: